sunilsoni/interviewnotes/design-pattern/design-pattern.md

 Design considerations during design, development and deployment phases
 ----------------
-Designing a fast, secured, reliable, robust, reusable and flexible system require considerations in the following key areas:
+Designing a fast, secured, reliable, robust, reusable and flexible system require considerations in the  key areas:

 - Performance issues (network overheads, quality of the code etc): Can I make a single coarse-grained network call to my remote object instead of 3 fine-grained calls?
 - Concurrency issues (multi-threading): What if two threads access my object simultaneously will it corrupt the state of my object?